deponian/vim.config/.plugins/blink.cmp/doc/configuration/reference.md

-  -- Frecency tracks the most recently/frequently used items and boosts the score of the item -- Note, this does not apply when using the Lua implementation. use_frecency = true,
+  -- Frecency tracks the most recently/frequently used items and boosts the score of the item -- Note, this does not apply when using the Lua implementation. frecency = {

-  -- Proximity bonus boosts the score of items matching nearby words -- Note, this does not apply when using the Lua implementation. use_proximity = true,
+    -- Whether to enable the frecency feature enabled = true,
+    -- Location of the frecency database
+    path = vim.fn.stdpath('state') .. '/blink/cmp/frecency.dat',
     -- UNSAFE!!
 When enabled, disables the lock and fsync when writing to the frecency database.
-This should only be used on unsupported platforms (i.e. alpine termux)
+    -- This should only be used on unsupported platforms (i.e. alpine termux) unsafe_no_lock = false,
+  },
+  use_frecency = true, -- deprecated alias for frecency.enabled, will be removed in v2.0
+  use_unsafe_no_lock = false, -- deprecated alias for frecency.unsafe_no_lock, will be removed in v2.0

-  -- Note, this does not apply when using the Lua implementation. use_unsafe_no_lock = false,
+  -- Proximity bonus boosts the score of items matching nearby words -- Note, this does not apply when using the Lua implementation. use_proximity = true,

   -- Controls which sorts to use and in which order, falling back to the next sort if the first one returns nil -- You may pass a function instead of a string to customize the sorting